 |Item Type:||Thesis (PhD)|

 |Keywords:||Self-regulation, self-regulation failure, justifications, temptations, implementation intentions, self-control, self-control failure, mediation|

 |Academic Units:||The University of Sheffield > Faculty of Science (Sheffield) > Psychology (Sheffield)|

-|Deposited By:||Dr Catherine Taylor|
+|Depositing User:||Dr Catherine Taylor|